How big of a cut to greenhouse gas emissions can $47 million buy?

 Andrew Twite, a senior policy associate at the nonprofit Fresh Energy, said the up-front cost of electric vehicles is falling, but can be expensive.
 But he said the Volkswagen settlement can help be an investment in infrastructure for electric vehicles while early capital costs are high and build familiarity with the products among businesses and governments that own vehicle fleets.

-He also said the current price of buying vehicles explains the overall approach the Walz administration has taken to cut greenhouse gasses.
+He also said the current price of buying vehicles explains the overall approach the Walz administration has taken to cut greenhouse gases.
 By using policy to “spur demand in the vehicles,” governments can help the electric vehicle market grow until technology and “economies of scale” make it competitive enough to surpass fuel-powered cars.

 The Walz administration’s flagship proposal in this formula is to adopt California-style rules that regulate tailpipe emissions and mandate auto manufacturers to supply more plug-in hybrid or electric cars to the state.
-Robinson said state the MPCA is roughly estimating that by 2030 the so-called Clean Cars rules could reduce greenhouse gas emissions by two million tons each each year by 2030.
+Robinson said state the MPCA is roughly estimating that by 2030 the so-called Clean Cars rules could reduce greenhouse gas emissions by two million tons each year by 2030.

 Walz has also championed biofuels as a way to reduce emissions.
 An August report by the Minnesota Department of Transportation (MnDOT) said the state would rely on the alternative fuels made primarily from corn and soybeans for a huge reduction in transportation emissions to meet state goals.